 How is Tranexamic Acid Injection Supplied

-Tranexamic Acid Injection 100 mg/mL is a colorless to sligthly yellow solution supplied as:
+Tranexamic Acid Injection, 100 mg per mL, is a clear, colorless solution and is supplied as follows:

 Tranexamic Acid Injection, solution